What are cherry angiomas?

 This type of skin growth is typically not a cause for concern unless it bleeds often or changes in size, shape, or color.
-Talk to your doctor if you notice any changes in appearance or bleeding; these could be symptoms of skin cancer.
+Talk to your doctor if you notice any bleeding or changes in appearance.
+These could be symptoms of skin cancer.

 Bleeding can occur if the angioma is scratched, rubbed, or cut open.

 What causes cherry angiomas?

 The exact cause of cherry angiomas is unknown, but there may be a genetic factor that makes certain people more likely to get them.
 They’ve also been linked to pregnancy, exposure to chemicals, and climate.

 There also appears to be a link between cherry angiomas and age.
 They often begin to appear when individuals reach 30 years old, and seem to increase in size and number with age.

 When to seek medical treatment for cherry angiomas